 - Deliver documents or messages to co-workers in person rather than by email

-Be creative.
-Any movement is better than none, so don't feel like you have to do sprints all day long.
-Adding short bouts of exercise throughout the day will help you burn more calories and will also reduce stress so you can easily smile at your boss when she piles more work on you.
+Most important, remember that any movement is better than none, so don't feel like you have to do sprints all day long.
+Adding short bouts of exercise throughout the day will help you burn more calories and reduce stress.

 If you have your own office, consider keeping a resistance band, ankle weights and even a couple of sets of dumbbells in your desk drawer.
 You can squeeze in some quick upper body exercises while you're on the phone.
 If you work in a cubicle or don't want people to see you exercising at your desk, all you really need is a chair and a couple of large, full water bottles you can use for any dumbbell exercise.
 For ideas on what to do, check out the new Office Workout.

 Even if you're busy, there are things you can do at your desk.
 The resources below offer websites and software you can use to make your workday a little more active.